-The DE MSCN program is jointly managed by the Computer Science Department and the Electrical and Computer Engineering Department.
-In order to seek admission to the DE MSCN program, you have to apply either to the Computer Science Department or to the Electrical and Computer Engineering Department.
-For details as to how to apply and deadlines please check Department of Computer Science if you plan to apply through the Computer Science Department or Department of Electrical and Computer Engineering if you plan to apply through the Electrical and Computer Engineering Department.
+The MSCN DE program is jointly managed by the Computer Science Department and the Electrical and Computer Engineering Department.
+Admissions are handled separately by the two departments.
+In order to allow the corresponding admission committees to better appreciate the qualifications of the applicants, we strongly encourage the students to apply to the department closest to their undergraduate degree.
+For example, if your undergraduate degree is Electrical Engineering, apply through the ECE Department.
+For details and deadlines please check Department of Computer Science if you plan to apply through the Computer Science Department or Department of Electrical and Computer Engineering if you plan to apply through the Electrical and Computer Engineering Department.

-Undergraduate degree in Computer Science, or Computer Engineering, or Electrical Engineering, and GRE general test.
+Undergraduate degree in Computer Science, Computer Engineering, Electrical Engineering or (Tele)communications Engineering and GRE general test.

-Students who do not have an undergraduate degree in Computer Science, or Computer Engineering, or Electrical Engineering are required to take the following courses before they apply:
+Students who do not have an undergraduate degree in Computer Science, Computer Engineering, Electrical Engineering, or (Tele)communications Engineering are required to take the following courses before they apply: